Installed base across disparate portfolio could help Rolls-Royce weather defense downturn

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Engine Maker Sees Strength In Defense Diversity".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Engine Maker Sees Strength In Defense Diversity".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.